DhiMalo/GyroSpiro/README.md

 ###Details
 The Arduino has input channels, output channels, and power.
 The input channels, or PINs, are conductive metallic pins awaiting electronic data - in this case in binary 1111101010100101010.
 We can send 0 and 1 signals with the command digitalWrite LOW and digitalWrite HIGH.
 The LED receives these as Off and On signals.

-When we send these Off/On signals at a certain pace using, the LED gives us the illusion of spinning like a gyroscope does.
+When we send these Off/On signals at a certain pace, the LED gives us the illusion of spinning like a gyroscope does.

 ![Oh So Gyro](https://upload.wikimedia.org/wikipedia/commons/d/d5/Gyroscope_operation.gif)